Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 It was one of the first outbreaks of coronavirus to capture global attention: For weeks in February, the cruise ship Diamond Princess was moored off the shore of Japan with hundreds of infected people aboard.

-By the time major cruise lines halted new voyages last Friday, at least half a dozen other ships had sailed with at least one passenger later diagnosed with highly contagious virus.
+By the time major cruise lines halted new voyages last Friday, at least half a dozen other ships had sailed, and at least one passenger was later diagnosed with the highly contagious virus.

 While cruise lines have seen only a small fraction of the pandemic, they have emerged as a particularly tricky battleground to fight the virus.
 Health experts said the industry's initial resistance to take drastic action - coupled with a deference from government officials, who let the companies to come up with their own action plan - put more passengers at risk.